WhenMoon-afk/eleanor-chen-effect/README.md

 1. Read the main report in `report/eleanor-chen-effect-report.md`
 2. Review the example stories in the `stories/` directory
 3. Check the research plan in `documentation/research_plan.md`
+4. Visit our [research website](https://whenmoon-afk.github.io/eleanor-chen-effect/) for an interactive presentation of the findings

+## Credits

+Research by [LovelyCeres](https://twitter.com/w3nmoon) (GitHub: [WhenMoon-afk](https://github.com/WhenMoon-afk)) and Claude Analysis Team.

+Original prompt from [Sam Altman](https://twitter.com/sama): "Please write a metafictional literary short story about AI and grief."

 ## Contributing